pijarr/pijarr/README.md

 ### June 2023 UPDATE

-- [x] Added support for bazarr. *Note: Requires Python3 and other packages.*
+- [x] Added support for Bazarr installation. *Note: Requires Python3 and other packages.*
 - [x] Clean up code, and introduced more validation.
 - [x] Tested on Debian GNU/Linux 12 (bookworm) 6.1.0-9-amd64